A Q & A with second-year Medical Physics student and Engineers Without Borders 2019 Junior Fellow, Pursod Ramachandran.

 You probably hear a lot of science and engineering students say “It’s not possible for us to go on exchange” and a lot of the time – with a few exceptions – it’s true.
 But Pursod Ramachandran, a second-year Medical Physics student at Ryerson, still found a way to take his learning global by participating in the Engineers Without Borders (EWB) program.

-After six months of preparations, the FOS student headed to Kumasi, Africa, for his first experience on the continent.
+After six months of preparations, the FOS student headed to Kumasi, Ghana.
 The four month-long trip would require a lot of work – before, during and after – but would be well worth it.
 Curious to know more, we asked Pursod a few questions about his time abroad.

 By Sophia Chea, Student in Business Management, TRSM